About

 The performance gap between pro programs and youth basketball isn't about coaching quality.
 Pro coaches have data.
 Youth coaches and private trainers have instinct.

-Slingshot closes that gap — not with a watered-down version of what the pros use, but with something built specifically for the person running a training session at 6am before their day job.
+Slingshot closes that gap with something built for the person running a training session at 6am before their day job.
 The trainer with 15 clients.
 The coach with 22 kids and no budget.

 We're building the tool they should have had all along.